gaia-platform/GaiaPlatform/README.md

 ## Gaia Test Configuration

-While there are a number of different settings in the `gaia.conf` file, the test framework currently only focuses on one of those settings: the `thread_pool_count` setting.
+While there are a number of different settings in the `gaia.conf` file, the test framework currently only focuses on two of those settings: the `thread_pool_count` setting and the `stats_log_interval` setting.
 The other settings are set to the following
 values:

 ```ini